mars0i/masonclj/README.md

 # masonclj

 A very small library to ease use of MASON with Clojure.
-It provides a single namespace, `masonclj.simparams., which defines a single macro, `defparams`, for use in a Clojure source file that's intended to subclass MASON's `sim.engine.SimState` (which will be done, along with other things, by `defparams`).
+It provides a single namespace, `masonclj.simparams`, which defines a single macro, `defparams`, for use in a Clojure source file that's intended to subclass MASON's `sim.engine.SimState` (which will be done, along with other things, by `defparams`).